froala/wysiwyg-editor-v1/Readme.md

 #Froala WYSIWYG HTML Editor

-## This repo contains the version 1 of the editor.
-For version 2, please use https://github.com/froala/froala-wysiwyg.
+## This repo contains the version 1 of the editor which is no longer maintained.
+Please use version 2 instead https://github.com/froala/froala-wysiwyg.

 > One of the most powerful WYSIWYG HTML text editors ever and designed to stay that way.
 A simple to use rich text editor, with mobile support, lots of examples, high performance and inline editing.